Graduate Student Professional Development Grant (GSPDG)

 - The proposed activity directly relates to and advances progress towards the student’s degree.

-- The student has received partial funding from his/her Graduate Student Association (GSA) in the academic quarter prior to applying.
+- The student has received partial funding from their Graduate Student Association (GSA) in the current or prior academic quarter.

 - Preference is given to students participating in conferences with the greatest impact on professional development and that provide the greatest opportunity for public dissemination.